Nursing home negligence law in Oklahoma

 Working with McIntyre Law

-Based in Oklahoma, nursing home abuse attorneys from McIntyre Law have a keen understanding of both how to spot nursing home neglect or abuse and how to navigate the system to correct it and hold the appropriate people responsible.
+Based in Oklahoma, nursing home abuse lawyers from McIntyre Law have a keen understanding of how to spot nursing home neglect and abuse.
+They also know how to navigate the system to correct it and hold the appropriate people responsible.
 Don’t wait until a loved one becomes seriously ill — or even dies — before you call us to help stop the abuse.
 McIntyre Law has a team of top nursing home abuse lawyers in Oklahoma City who know the ins and outs of the elder care system and are dedicated to giving you the best legal representation possible.
 We’ll work fast to ensure that your loved one is treated with care and respect.

 What is a contingency fee?

 When a lawyer works on a contingency fee basis, they’re agreeing to accept a fixed percentage of any settlement or award from the lawsuit to cover their legal fees.
 If there are no rewards from your nursing home abuse lawsuit, you don’t pay.
 We only get paid if you do.

 What are the signs of nursing home abuse or neglect?